 As you go to these websites, you will often find many links to other sites.
 You could easily spend an entire day following link after link, or just go to the main pages I have listed here.

 I hope you get some fantastic photographs this year.
 Feel free to leave a comment with a link to your images of changing colors.
 I’m sure everyone would love to see them.
-And if you have a favorite place to shoot, let me know.
+And if you have a favorite place to shoot that’s not on my list, let me know.

 Have Fun, Jeff